tidev/titanium-docs/docs/api/titanium/ui/animation.md

 number of times.
 For more complicated effects, multiple animations can be combined in sequence, starting one animation when the previous animation completes.

-Use the <Titanium.UI.createAnimation> method to create an animation object.
+Use the [Titanium.UI.createAnimation](/api/titanium/ui) method to create an animation object.

 Note that on SDKs older than 9.1.0, when you animate a view's size or position the actual layout properties (such as `top`, `left`, `width`, `height`) are not changed by the animation.
 See the description of the [animate](Titanium.UI.View.animate) method for more information.

-As of 9.1.0, the animated properties should reflect their final values just before the `complete` event and/or the <Ti.UI.View.animate> callback is fired.
+As of 9.1.0, the animated properties should reflect their final values just before the `complete` event and/or the [Ti.UI.View.animate](/api/ti/ui/view) callback is fired.

-### iOS Platform Notes
+#### iOS Platform Notes

 iOS supports both 2D and 3D matrix transformations in animations.

 iOS also supports *transitions* between windows or views.
 You can create a transition by creating an animation object and setting the `view` property to the view you want to transition to.
 The `transition` property specifies the transition effect to apply.
-Use one of the transition style constants defined in <Titanium.UI.iOS.AnimationStyle>.
+Use one of the transition style constants defined in [Titanium.UI.iOS.AnimationStyle](/api/titanium/ui).

-### Android Platform Notes
+#### Android Platform Notes

 Android supports 2D matrix transformations.
 Note that the [Matrix2D.rotate](Titanium.UI.Matrix2D.rotate) method operates differently on Android.
 Called